Offbeatmammal/ec_map/README.md

 *Currently planning:*
 - lots of code tidy-up (most of this was written while working alongside the EC in race control during an event!)
 - better Map images
+- export/import needs validation to make sure file doesn't get damanged and break things.

 *Considering:*
 - allow more than one home config per circuit (need to name them) for (eg) sprints, small, and major race meetings.
-- export/import backup of home locations in case local storage gets cleared.
 - log of events (race start, chequered flag, vehicle dispatched, vehicle on scene)
 - work out a way to drag icons onto map on iPadOS!
 Because they are images currently, iOS tries to be helpful ;)